 Many of the photos used in this article are public domain photos from Pixabay and MorgueFile.
 For other photo sharing sites, please see this article.Herbs can be either annual, biennial or perennial, just like flowers.
 See my list of each type here.

-Are there other fresh herbs that you just can’t do without in your garden?
+Are there other fresh herbs for kitchen gardens that you just can’t do without?
 Please leave your thoughts in the comment section below.